From galleries, Disneyland, shopping and great dining, Paris oozes charm, romance, style and culture. Ooh-lah-lah! ... Read more

 The capital of France equals heaven for lovers of food, lovers of art, lovers of fashion, and, well, lovers.
-Reaching the City of Light is a breeze with flights from every major UK airport and a short flight time of only one to two hours.

 It's a pleasure to simply wander along the Champs Elysées and pass by theatres, cafés and shops.
 Or stroll down by the River Seine, perhaps even hopping on one of the glass-covered riverboats known as the Bateaux Mouche.
 Drink in the Bohemian haunts of the Left Bank, or take a tour of the famous Pere Lachaise Cemetery, where Oscar Wilde and Jim Morrison of The Doors lie in eternal rest, alongside a host of other legendary characters who considered Paris home.